What you need to know about pink eye (conjunctivitis)

 Has your child awakened with redness and sensitivity in one or both eyes, along with a watery or pus-like discharge?
 You’ve probably got a case of pink eye on your hands, but don’t worry.
 It may be very contagious, but it rarely causes any serious problems.

-What is Pink Eye?
+What is pink eye?

 Pink eye, also known as conjunctivitis, is an inflammation of the conjunctiva, a thin, transparent layer of tissue that covers the white part of the eye and inside of the eyelid.
 There are three types of pink eye: viral, bacterial, and allergic.
 Allergic conjunctivitis usually comes with seasonal allergies, is not contagious, and can be treated with normal allergy medications.
 Viral and bacterial conjunctivitis are easily passed from person to person, and it’s especially common for children to get it from classmates in the fall and winter.

-Viral vs. Bacterial Pink Eye
+Viral vs. Bacterial pink eye

 It’s important to know which kind of conjunctivitis you are dealing with, as the treatment is different.
 Both viral and bacterial conjunctivitis symptoms can include redness, irritation, and sensitivity to light in one or both eyes.
 The viral kind tends to come with a clear, watery discharge, while the bacterial kind produces pus or mucus, which can often form a crust that may seal the eye shut while sleeping.
 Viral conjunctivitis will go away on its own in a week or two, while the bacterial type should be treated with a prescription of antibiotics.
-If you or your child has bacterial conjunctivitis or you’re not sure which kind you have, a trip to your neighborhood GoHealth Urgent Care center can help you get the right treatment.
+If you or your child has bacterial conjunctivitis or you’re not sure which kind you have, a trip to your neighborhood Urgent Care center can help you get the right treatment.

 - Clean discharge from the eyes with a warm cloth or cotton balls several times a day.